-Sierra Fly Fisher does not provide licenses; they are available on-line.
+Sierra Fly Fisher does not provide licenses; they are available online.
 All angling adults over 16 must carry one.
-There are different licenses, including one-day licenses, so you need not always pay full pice.
-Go to: http://www.dfg.ca.gov/licensing/fishing/fishdescrip.html
+There are different licenses, including one-day licenses, so you need not always pay full price.
+Go to: https://www.wildlife.ca.gov/Licensing/Fishing#758845-descriptions--fees

 How Hard is Fly Fishing?

-Fly Fishing is a unique approach to fishing.
+Fly fishing is a unique approach to fishing.
 We focus on imitating insects on which the fish feed, and much of the fishing is done on smaller waters and in close quarters.
-This means that the long and difficult dramatic casts like you see in the magazines or in "A River Runs Through It" are not generally necessary.
-In other words, fishing is good for both beginners and experienced fly fisherpersons alike!
+This means that the long, difficult and dramatic casts like you see in the magazines or in "A River Runs Through It" are not generally necessary.
+In other words, fly fishing is good for both beginners and the experienced!
 We are always entertained to see who takes to the sport, and find great pleasure in sharing the sport with anyone and everyone.
-High Sierra trout are not too selective These mountain streams are also simply beautiful.
+High Sierra trout are not too selective.
+These mountain streams are also simply beautiful.

 Transportation is not provided in the National Park.
 Guests will meet at a pre-arranged location or follow the guide.
 Outside the Park, transportation may be provided.
 This is for legal reasons.